 Elizabeth is a very small borough located in the state of Pennsylvania.
 With a population of 1,499 people and three constituent neighborhoods, Elizabeth is the 686th largest community in Pennsylvania.
-Elizabeth has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Elizabeth was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Elizabeth isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elizabeth are a mix of both white- and blue-collar jobs.
+Elizabeth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Elizabeth is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Elizabeth who work in office and administrative support (15.84%), sales jobs (13.60%), and maintenance occupations (8.37%).
+There are especially a lot of people living in Elizabeth who work in office and administrative support (17.77%), sales jobs (8.89%), and food service (8.08%).